rmulhol/negamax_ttt/README.md

 Prompts the user to select their next move.

 #####UI#get_validated_input(move_prompt, valid_moves)
-Takes two procs/lambdas where the first delivers a promt to the user to select a move and the second checks that the move entered by the user is valid (i.e. denotes an available space).
+Takes two procs/lambdas: (1) a promt (e.g. request_move()), and (2) a condition that validates user input (e.g. checks that a move selected by the user corresponds to an open space).
 Returns the validated input entered by the user.

+#####UI#announce_outcome(winner)
+Takes the game winner.
+Announces tie game if winner == :tie; otherwise announces game winner.

 #####UI#play_again?()
 Returns a boolean indicating whether another game should be initiated. `true` begins another game and `false` closes the program.

+##Example Implementation
+To see an example command line implementation of tic tac toe using this gem, check out https://github.com/rmulhol/ruby_tic_tac_toe